Britain to hold inquiry into contaminated blood scandal which killed 2,400

 2 Min Read

-During the 1970s and 1980s, blood products supplied to the NHS was contaminated with viruses such as HIV or hepatitis C and infected thousands of people with hemophilia or other bleeding disorders.
+During the 1970s and 1980s, blood products supplied to the NHS was contaminated with viruses such as HIV or hepatitis C and infected thousands of people with haemophilia or other bleeding disorders.

-Health minister Philip Dunne said many documents were publicly available which gave a comprehensive picture of events and decisions made at the time.

-"However, I recognise for those affected these steps do not go far enough to provide the answers that they want to get to the truth of what happened," he told parliament.

-"In light of these concerns and a report of new evidence and allegations of potential criminality, we think it is important to understand the extent of what is claimed and the wider issues that arise."

-Families of victims will be consulted to decide what form the inquiry would take.
+There would be a consultation with families of victims to decide what form the "wide-ranging" inquiry would take, a spokesman for Prime Minister Theresa May said.

 The inquiry comes after leaders from all of Britain's main political parties, except the ruling Conservatives, wrote a joint letter to May demanding an investigation into the issue.